Decorator

 return response.choices[0].message.content

-When using the @ingest
+When using the @track

 decorator: